-Our best choice award goes to the Wahl Professional Bravura Cordless Dog Clippers.
-They are cordless, light-weight and easy to handle, have a good battery and we think they are the perfect clippers for grooming a small dog like a Shih Tzu.
+Our best choice award goes to the Oneisall Cordless Dog Clippers.
+They are cordless, light-weight, and easy to handle, have a good battery and we think they are the perfect introductory clippers for grooming a small dog like a Shih Tzu.
 You can read the extended review here.

 - Corded Or Cordless?

 The main reason people decide to groom their dog at home is to save on the cost of visiting a professional groomer which can be quite expensive.
 However, for some people, it can be a big decision to make.

 When I first started to think about grooming my Shih Tzu at home my initial thought was that it wasn’t a good idea.
 I thought it was best left to the professionals.
 But after a little research on the topic, I realized this wasn’t the case.

 I did some research, purchased the necessary equipment, and started to groom my Shih Tzu myself.
 The benefits from this decision include saving quite a bit of money and saving my dog from the stress of visiting a dog parlor, something he never enjoyed.